 Mr. West’s interest in the developing world came about through service for many years on the Missions Committee at First Congregational Church in Indianapolis, Indiana.
 Monies for the foundation came from his private fortune, which was established through his business, West Baking Company.
-While studying at the Wharton School of Business at the University of Pennsylvania, Mr. West learned that in times of economic crisis, bread and milk sales stay stable as they are staple items for the pantry.
-Following an internship at a bakery in Louisville, Kentucky, and duty as a Captain in the U.S. Army during World War I (where he established a bakery in Dijon, France which produced 800,000 lbs. of bread per day to feed U.S. troops), he relocated to Indianapolis and started his business in 1919.
+The business was created following Mr. West’s studies at the Wharton School of Business at the University of Pennsylvania, where he learned that in times of economic crisis, bread and milk sales stay stable as they are staple items for the pantry.
+Upon completing an internship at a bakery in Washington, D.C., and duty as a Captain in the U.S. Army during World War I (where he established a bakery in Dijon, France which produced 800,000 lbs. of bread per day to feed U.S. troops), he relocated to Indianapolis and started his business in 1919.

 A well-established business by the end of the 1920s, West Baking Company did much more than survive the financial crash of 1929 and the Great Depression.
 In fact, it thrived as one of the largest independent bakeries in the U.S., making a soft white loaf called West Yum-Yum Bread.
 Bread baking at the company continued until 1969, when the company moved into production of specialty breads such as hamburger rolls and English muffins.
 The company was eventually sold to a larger regional bakery, West Golden, in 1987.